Table of contents

 Your digital footprint usually increases with obvious actions like leaving online reviews or posting to social media.
 However, there are many other covert ways that websites and apps collect your data.
 For example, most websites leave cookies in your browser that collate much more information about you than just what you did on their website.

 This digital trail links your personal activity to your IP address and allows marketers, insurers, law enforcement, and other organizations to create a profile based on your habits, behavior, and demographics.
+A digital footprint is not limited to websites you actively visit.
+It can also include data collected automatically while using apps, connected devices, public Wi-Fi networks, search engines, and online services that share information with advertisers or data brokers.
 Mostly, this information is then used to target you with personalized adverts that you are more likely to click.

 In summary, your digital footprint gives people the ability to see where you’ve been on the internet.
 But unlike real footprints, a digital footprint can be permanent.